Annemie Turtelboom

-Annemie Turtelboom (born 22 November 1967) is a former Belgian minister, who is currently serving as the Belgian Member of The European Court of Auditors since 2018.
+Annemie Turtelboom (born 22 November 1967) is a former Belgian minister, who served in the Federal Government of Belgium as a member of the Open VLD party, initially as minister for Asylum and Migration, and later Home Affairs and Justice.
+She has also served as minister of Finance, Budget and Energy in the Flemish Government.
+After leaving politics, she became the Belgian member of the European Court of Auditors, a position she has held since 2018.

 Early career

-Annemie Turtelboom graduated from the Katholieke Universiteit Leuven in 1993 with an MA in Economics, having previously obtained a Teaching Certificate from the Guardini Institute in Antwerp in 1988.
+Annemie Turtelboom graduated from the Katholieke Universiteit Leuven in 1993 with an MA in economics, having previously obtained a Teaching Certificate from the Guardini Institute in Antwerp in 1988.
 She proceeded to teach economics at KU Leuven for ten years where she was appointed head teacher.
 Her lectures ranged from primarily marketing and statistics, to banking and insurance.

 Political career

-In 2003, Annemie entered the Belgian Federal Parliament as a member of Open VLD.